 Profile: Sgt Bowe Bergdahl

-Sgt Bowe Bergdahl's five-year captivity at the hands of Taliban forces recently came to an end after the US secured his release in exchange for five Guantanamo Bay detainees.
+Sgt Bowe Bergdahl's five-year captivity at the hands of Taliban forces came to an end after the US secured his release in exchange for five Guantanamo Bay detainees.

 The 28-year-old soldier's return has sparked a heated political row, with Republicans warning that the deal could put American lives at risk.